Michael Giacchino: Additional compositions

-In addition to his long list of soundtracks, in 2005 Giacchino collaborated with Walt Disney Imagineering in creating two new soundtracks for the updated versions of Space Mountain at Disneyland, Space Mountain: Mission 2 at Disneyland Paris, and Space Mountain at Hong Kong Disneyland.
-Giacchino was also contracted by Sarah Vowell, who played character Violet in The Incredibles, to compose the score to the audio version of her book Assassination Vacation.
-Michael Giacchino's music can also be heard in "Star Tours: The Adventure Continues" during the "travel log videos" shown in the queue for both the Disneyland and Walt Disney World versions of the attraction.
+In 2005, Giacchino collaborated with Walt Disney Imagineering in creating two new soundtracks for the updated versions of Space Mountain at Disneyland, Space Mountain: Mission 2 at Disneyland Paris, and Space Mountain at Hong Kong Disneyland.
+He was also contracted by Sarah Vowell, who played character Violet in The Incredibles, to compose the score to the audio version of her book Assassination Vacation.
+Giacchino's music can also be heard in "Star Tours: The Adventure Continues" during the "travel log videos" shown in the queue for both the Disneyland and Walt Disney World versions of the attraction.

-In 2009, he was asked to conduct the Academy Awards orchestra for the 81st Academy Awards.
-For this project he rearranged many famous movie themes in different styles, including a 1930s Big Band treatment of Lawrence of Arabia and a bossa nova of Moon River.
+In 2009, Giacchino was asked to conduct the Academy Awards orchestra for the 81st Academy Awards.
+For this project, he rearranged many famous movie themes in different styles, including a 1930s Big Band treatment of Lawrence of Arabia and a bossa nova of Moon River.
 Giacchino also composed the fanfare for the 100th Anniversary logo of Paramount Pictures, which debuted with Mission: Impossible – Ghost Protocol on December 7, 2011, at the Dubai International Film Festival, which it carried onto the logos of Paramount's other divisions, as well as the new fanfare for Marvel Studios, which debuted alongside its logo with Doctor Strange on October 13, 2016, in Hong Kong, in which he also composed an arrangement of the theme song of the 1967 Spider-Man cartoon series, in Spider-Man: Homecoming, replacing his work on the fanfare of the Marvel Studios logo for that film, and he rearranged the fanfare in Thor: Love and Thunder to make a more rock style, and Werewolf by Night, in which he directed the special.
 On top of that, he also composed the fanfare for the Marvel Studios Special Presentation and Marvel Spotlight logos, which debuted in Werewolf by Night and Echo, respectively.

 Acting

 In 2015, Giacchino played an It's a Small World operator in the film Tomorrowland, which he scored.
-Additionally, the same year, he played First Order Stormtrooper FN-3181 in J. J. Abrams' Star Wars: The Force Awakens.
-He reprised the role in the 2018 animated film Ralph Breaks the Internet.
+That same year, he played First Order Stormtrooper FN-3181 in J. J. Abrams' Star Wars: The Force Awakens.
+Giacchino reprised the role in the 2018 animated film Ralph Breaks the Internet.
 In 2019, he cameoed as a Sith trooper in Star Wars: The Rise of Skywalker, also directed by Abrams.

 Directing

 Giacchino grew up with an immense love for filmmaking, often spending time making short films in his youth.
-He made his professional directorial debut in 2019 with an episode of Star Trek: Short Treks during its second season.
+Giacchino made his professional directorial debut in 2019 with an episode of Star Trek: Short Treks during its second season.
 In 2020, Giacchino directed in his own short film, Monster Challenge, starring Patton Oswalt.
-In 2022, Giacchino directed and scored the Marvel Studios Halloween special Werewolf by Night to critical acclaim.
+Two years later, Giacchino directed and scored the Marvel Studios Halloween special Werewolf by Night to critical acclaim.
 In January 2023, it was announced that Giacchino would make his feature directorial debut with a remake of Them! for Warner Bros.
 Pictures.
 He is expected to score the film as well.